List of Arifureta volumes

-Arifureta: From Commonplace to World's Strongest is a Japanese light novel series written by Ryo Shirakome and illustrated by Takayaki, based on a web novel, that began in 2015.
+Arifureta is a Japanese light novel series written by Ryo Shirakome and illustrated by Takayaki, based on a web novel, that began in 2015.
 A spinoff series, Arifureta: From Commonplace to World's Strongest Zero began in 2017.
 In North America, both series are published digitally by J-Novel Club and in print by Seven Seas Entertainment.

 The series has received three manga adaptations.
 The first, by RoGa, is an adaptation of the main novels.
 The second, Arifureta: I Love Isekai, is a yonkoma comedy-spinoff by Misaki Mori.
 The third, by Ataru Kamichi, is an adaptation of the Arifureta Zero spinoff novels.
 All three series are published in North America by Seven Seas Entertainment.